-ASPHYXIATION HAZARD: Do not cover or restrict return air opening.
+HAZARD OF ASPHYXIATION: Do not cover or restrict return air opening.

-- The return air opening can be located in a closet door or a sidewall.
+• The return air opening can be located in a closet door or a sidewall.
 If the return air opening is directly adjacent to the side (or front) of the air handler, 6" minimum clearance must be provided between the side of the air handler and the return air opening.
-If no part of the return air opening is directly adjacent to the unit no clearance is required. - In applications where the supply ducts carry heated air to areas outside the space where the air handler is installed, the return air must be delivered to the air handler by duct(s) secured to the casing, running full size and without interruption.
+If no part of the return air opening is directly adjacent to the unit no clearance is required. • In applications where the supply ducts carry heated air to areas outside the space where the furnace is installed, the return air must be delivered to the furnace by duct(s) secured to the furnace casing, running full size and without interruption.